 There shall be only one PTF issued for an aircraft at any one time.
 In the event of a new PTF issued, it shall supersede the previous one.
 This will be annotated in the front page of the PTF form by ARS.

 CAM Manager and QAM shall be copied in all communication pertaining to the issuance of PTF by the ARS.
+CAM Manager shall notify CAAM on monthly basis for the permit to fly issuance for reporting purposes.

 AIRWORTHINESS REVIEW RECORDS RETENTION